-- Waterproof pants.
-Some people love them and some hate them personally, we don't wear them but there have been times when we have wished for a pair! - Fly net (especially for walks in warmer weather) - Camera and charger/batteries - Gaiters for snake bite protection are recommended unless you are wearing long pants and long socks.
-They're also good for keeping sand out of your shoes. - Sock protectors (to keep sand out of your boots) - Robust sandals for wading/beach sections - Bathers and towel - Small towel to carry during the day - · Snacks and alcohol there will be time to purchase more during the week if you need to.
-Some people like to have some muesli bars, nuts, lollies etc - Walking poles
+- A lunch container (with freezer brick if desired) or Beeswax Wrap to use instead of the supplied glad wrap. - A keepcup or thermos cup for hot drinks whilst travelling - Waterproof pants.
+Some people love them and some hate them personally, we don't wear them but there have been times when we have wished for a pair, especially in Tassie! - Camera and charger/batteries. - Gaiters for snake bite protection are recommended unless you are wearing long pants and long socks.
+They're also good for keeping sand out of your shoes. - Sock protectors (to keep sand out of your boots). - Bathers and towel. - Snacks and alcohol there will be time to purchase more during the week if you need to.
+Some people like to have some muesli bars, nuts, lollies etc. - Walking poles.